logan-vorto/dump/generated_hitches.md

 * Hitches can have varied start times, but will be restricted to a 2-hour window across the hitch (e.g. all shift start times will fall between 8am and 10am)

 These rules are intended to maximize the number of 5 day hitches available to the drivers.
 There will be hitches of various lengths from 1-5 shifts that can be as long as 6 days in the case of a 5-shift hitch with a day off in the middle.

+## Subregions

+If configured, facilities can be used as subregion hubs to build driver demand around.
+An example of this is in Atlanta (52), where we have 3 major service centers acting as our subregions in 3 distinct parts of the overal region.
+Using subregions will cause the historical load data to be crunched based on proximity to each configured subregion before being built into hitches.
+Using subregions can _dramatically change what drivers see when booking hitches_.
+See [Driver Hitch Booking](#driver-booking) for details.

 ## Booking Hitches